rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Kohler's ranking: %.3f" % corr['correlation'])
     Fitness of Kohler's ranking: 0.868

-Here, we find an even better fitness (0.868) when compared with Slater's (0.844) or Copeland's crisp rule (0.857).
+Here, we find a better fitness (0.868) when compared with Slater's (0.844) or the Net-Flows result, but not as good as Copeland crisp rule's result (0.906).

 Tideman's Ranked-Pairs rule
 ...........................

 A further ranking heuristic is based on a prudent incremental construction of linear orders that avoids on the fly any cycling pairs of alternatives.
-The **Ranked-Pairs** rule may by formulated as follows:
+The **Ranked-Pairs** rule may be formulated as follows:

     1. Rank the ordered pairs (*x*, *y*) of alternatives in decreasing order of the outranking characteristic values r(*x* S *y*);
     2. Consider the pairs in that order (ties are resolved by a lexicographic rule):